dice-group/joint-model/README.md

 ```

-### Retrieve Typhoon Tweets
+### Typhoon Tweets

-Due to tweets copyrights, we can only share the ids of tweets used in our experiments.
-To download the full
-tweets data, please use Twitter API tool such as twarc
+Since Twitter terms do not allow public sharing of tweets, only the tweetids of the tweets will be provided.
+To download the full tweets data, please use Twitter API tool such as twarc

 ```
 https://github.com/DocNow/twarc